natethegreat34/Cooking-Strawberries/README.md

 # Description
 	This game is a tower defense game.
 It contains four types of enemy ships: normal, quick, heavy, and boss.
-The normal ships are nothing special, quick ships are extra fast, heavy ships have extra health, and the boss ship has slightly extra speed and extra health.
+The normal ships are nothing special, quick ships are extra fast, heavy ships have extra health (and are rather slow as a result), and the boss ship has slightly extra speed and extra health.
 In order to defend the off screen castle, the player is provided four defense options: rocket launcher, laser shooter, cannon, and forcefield.
 The rockets launcher shoots a tracking missle at a ship, the laser shooter shoots a laser that can hit more than one ship, the cannon shoots